HeatherLarson/HeatherLarson/README.md

 - 👋 Hi, I’m @HeatherLarson
+- ✍️ Not a dev, but writing for devs in B2B SaaS Social Media Marketing
+- - 💞️ I’m looking to collaborate on ⚡️ anything lightning, Bitcoin, and Nostr
+- 💜 Part of NostrPHX
-- 👀 I run a ⚡️lightning node
+- 👀 I did run a ⚡️lightning node (and broke it!)
 - 🌱 I’m currently learning all things lightning ⚡️
-- 💞️ I’m looking to collaborate on ⚡️
 - 📫 How to reach me ...TheWriterHeatherLarson@protonmail.com @WriterHeatherL

 <!---